A Maze of Time

 The shield protects us from the lightning that strikes all around us, and lights up the night.

-But Tzina and Berek enjoy the wild energy, and their laughter fills me with joy.
+Shazira hates traveling like this, but Tzina and Berek enjoy the wild energy, and their laughter fills me with joy.

 Tshuan and the party fade quickly, as my thoughts turn toward home, and the children fall back asleep.

-Fifty miles from the watchtower, I shiver and stop.
+Fifty miles from the Watchtower, I shiver and stop.

 As we hover, I feel a strange energy below us, and move down, until we’re only two hundred feet above it.